dv367/dv367/_posts/2019-12-24-potentialFunc.md

 <p align="center">
 Figure 6.
 One obstacle creating a local minima
 </p>
-Figure 7 illustrates a condition when all the obstacles in range are considered and accordingly repulsive vectors are generated.
+Figure 7 illustrates a condition when all the obstacles in range(sensors) are considered and accordingly repulsive vectors are generated.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![minima2]({{ site.url }}/assets/images/minima2.PNG)
 <p align="center">
 Figure 7.
 Two obstacles creating a local minima